cornyFruits/rubber-ducky/README.md

 # rubber-ducky
-Rubber ducky using a Raspberry Pi Pico W.
+rubber ducky using a Raspberry Pi Pico W.

-Deploys a web service which can be used to write, edit and run scripts on a target machine.
+deploys a web service which can be used to write, edit and run scripts on a target machine.

-For academic and educational purposes only.
+for academic and educational purposes only.

-Sources:
+sources:

 https://github.com/dbisu/pico-ducky?tab=readme-ov-file